Character (film)

-Character (Karakter) is a 1997 Dutch-Belgian historical drama film directed by Mike van Diem from a script he co-wrote with Laurens Geels and Ruud van Megen.
-It is based on the best-selling novel by Ferdinand Bordewijk.
+Character (Karakter) is a 1997 Dutch-language historical drama film directed by Mike van Diem from a script he co-wrote with Laurens Geels and Ruud van Megen.
+It is based on the 1938 Dutch best-selling novel by Ferdinand Bordewijk.
 The film won the Academy Award for Best Foreign Language Film at the 70th Academy Awards.
 The film stars Fedja van Huêt, Jan Decleir, and Betty Schuurman.

 Plot

 In 1930's Rotterdam, A.B.
 Dreverhaven, a dreaded bailiff, is found dead, with a knife stuck in his stomach.
 The obvious suspect is Jacob Willem Katadreuffe, an ambitious young lawyer who worked his way up from poverty, always managing to overcome Dreverhaven's personal attacks against him.
 Katadreuffe was seen leaving Dreverhaven's office on the afternoon of the murder.
 He is arrested and taken to police headquarters, where he reflects back on the story of his long relationship with Dreverhaven, who, police learn, is also Katadreuffe's father.

 The story begins when Katadreuffe's taciturn mother, Joba, worked as a housekeeper for Dreverhaven.
 During that time, they had sex only once (it is implied that the encounter was forced upon Joba).
 She becomes pregnant and leaves her employer to make a living for herself and her son.
 Time and again, she rejects Dreverhaven's offers by mail of money and marriage.

 Even as a child, Katadreuffe finds that his path crosses with Dreverhaven, often with dire consequences.
 When he is arrested for becoming involved in a boyish theft and tells the police that Dreverhaven is his father, Dreverhaven refuses to recognize him as his son.
 When, as a young man, he unwittingly takes a loan from a bank that Dreverhaven owns to purchase a failed cigar store, Dreverhaven sues him to win the money back and force him into bankruptcy.
 Still, Katadreuffe manages to pay back the debt, finding a clerical position in the law firm retained to pursue him for his cigar-store debt.
 He manages to secure this job, even though most of his education is derived from reading an incomplete English-language encyclopedia that he found as a boy in his mother's apartment; studying this set, he managed to teach himself English, which turns out to be a valuable talent in the eyes of his employers.